-At a pinch it can take photos and video.
-There’s something uncool about holding up a magazine-sized glass-metal slate to take shots.
-Yet it works a treat.
+At a pinch it can take photos and shoot video.
+Mind you, there is something uncool about holding up a magazine-sized glass-metal slate to take shots.
+Despite this it works a treat.

 The iPad Pro also does a good job recording audio.
 You can do that without looking like a dork.

 There are great iOS writing tools that work so much better on the 12.9-inch iPad Pro than on smaller iPads or iPhones.

 While I prefer a Markdown editor for my writing, most of my clients prefer to get Word documents.
 Converting Markdown to Word is easy enough.
 But on the iPad Pro it’s easy to work in Word and not stuff around with converting files.

 For some reason I’m yet to fathom, Word works far better on iOS than on MacOS anyway.
 On the iPad Pro it’s a far better experience than on any MacBook.
 At least for my work.

 If you think I’m enthusiastic about the new iPad, you’d be right.
 It’s rare for any new hardware to capture my imagination as much as the last two 12.9-inch iPad Pro models.

 They are amazing.
 Despite the high cost, we’ll come back to that point, they a good investment.
 I get a fast productivity pay off.
 So might you.

 For my first two days with the iPad I was out-of-town working from a hotel room and cafès.
 That gave me an opportunity to road-testing the iPad with the kind real tasks that make up my bread and butter.
 I had a newsletter and a feature to write.